Skip to main content

 • Wednesday 26th June - All Day

-The awarding bodies have designated these dates as 'national contingency’ sessions for examinations in the event of any national or local disruption to examinations.
+The awarding bodies have designated these dates as 'national contingency’ sessions for changes to examinations in the event of any national or local disruption to examinations.
 Pupils must be available up to and including the final date in case of any rescheduling.

 JCQ, Ofqual and Awarding Body Information for Pupils and Parents